Slimming Neural Networks using Adaptive Connectivity Scores: Validating the Estimator

-\paragraph{Results} Fig.~\ref{fig:estimator_validation} shows the results of our experiments where in Fig.~\ref{fig:est_samples}, we observe the steady decrease in MSE as the number of samples are increased.
+Fig.~\ref{fig:estimator_validation} shows the results of our experiments where in Fig.~\ref{fig:est_samples}, we observe the steady decrease in MSE as the number of samples are increased.
 This matches our expectation of a good estimator where an increase in the number of samples improves the overall estimation accuracy and thus, reduces the MSE.
 Fig.~\ref{fig:est_dims} illustrates the steady increase in MSE when the number of samples are held constant but the dimensionality of the input variables grows larger.
-Further, the secondary curves where $\varphi=\exp(-\frac{\norm{\textrm{act}}_2^2}{2})$ shows that the inclusion of this term improves the overall performance and matches the expected trends from a good estimator.
+Further, the trends from secondary curves with $\varphi=\exp(-\frac{\norm{\textrm{act}}_2^2}{2})$ show that the inclusion of a scaling term improves the overall performance.
+Thus, our observations match the expected trends from a valid estimator.